 I think Boris got exactly what my aim is with this plugin.
 I don’t want to bore you with all the details, I want you to write better content and aid you with that.
 The help from Linkdex and the Page Analysis functionality we created in that has been invaluable.
 That said, I’m not there yet.
 The plugin still has a gazillion settings that you need to find your way through and I’m not happy with that.
 Functionality to fix that will be coming soon.

-Another big big thanks is due for the guys at Level Level who designed the logo for this plugin as you see above, in the same style as the logo for my Google Analytics plugin.
+Another big big thanks is due for the guys at Level Level who designed the logo for this plugin, in the same style as the logo for my Google Analytics plugin.
 Guys: you rock!

 Google News Module